 There are several ways in which you can teach music theory to your homeschool student.
 Many of these ways are online and free.
 For instance, your child can play music theory games online at Making Music Fun or you can choose to download printable worksheets from there as well.
 If your child does better with flashcards or a game like concentration they have them too.

 In some smaller communities it is possible that none of the aforementioned activities will be readily available to you.
 If you find that you cannot locate music lessons for your child, don’t give up.
 There are books that you can find in your local library to help you teach your child how to play an instrument.
-You can also find online piano and guitar lessons fairly readily available online at places like Piano Tricks or Guitar Tricks.
+You can also find online piano and guitar lessons fairly readily available online at places like Fire Inside Music or Guitar Tricks.